LeviathanAG/Cryptonite_taskphase_Satwik/Bandit_Game.md

  * Used `cat readme` to get the password for level 1 :
   `ZjLjTmM6FvvyRnrb2rfNWOZOTa6ip5If`.

-  Then we ssh into the next lvl by changing bandit0 to bandit1 an d the new password.
+  Then we ssh into the next lvl by changing bandit0 to bandit1 and the new password.

 ## Level 1-2